boshtannik/embedded-nano-mesh/README.md

 If you need customized packets - you can configure the `Packet` fields in `src/Node/packet/config.rs` and `src/Node/packet/types.rs`.

-Important!!!
+## Compatibility
-All nodes must have the same version of the protocol installed to communicate effectively.
-Different device implementations of the `Packet` structure may lead to communication issues.
+All nodes must have the same version of the protocol installed to communicate.
+Different implementations of the `Packet` structure will lead to communication issues.

 ## Getting Started